Bettie Page: Dark Angel

-Bettie Page: Dark Angel is a 2004 film directed and produced by Cult Epics founder Nico B.
+Bettie Page: Dark Angel is a 2004 film directed and produced by Cult Epics founder Nico Bruinsma.
+Page is played by fetish model Paige Richards.
+The film premiered at the San Francisco Independent Film Festival in February 2004.

+Plot summary

 Bettie Page: Dark Angel is a biographical drama based on the career of Bettie Page, a famous American 1950s pin-up and bondage model.
 Set in New York during 1953–1957, the film recreates six lost fetish/bondage 16mm featurettes she did for Irving Klaw (played by Dukey Flyswatter).
 Her bondage films and photographs gave her the nickname Dark Angel and also led to a US Senate Committee investigation.

-Page is played by fetish model Paige Richards.
-The film premiered at the San Francisco Independent Film Festival in February 2004.